srid/emanote/README.md

 Before public release

-- [ ] Finalize in HTML templating: heist vs a more popular one?
+- [x] Finalize in HTML templating: heist vs a more popular one?
   - Probably gonna take the heist trade-off, given the ability to customize breadcrumbs/sidebar/pandoc HTML
-- [ ] Finalize on the project name: `emabook`, or something else?

 Documentation